cycle/docs/docs/en/annotated/relations.md

 > You must use the `refersTo` relation for cyclic dependencies.

 ## ManyToMany
 A relation of type ManyToMany provides a more complex connection with the ability to use an intermediate entity for the connection.
-This relation must be represented using `Cycle\ORM\Relation\Pivoted\PivotedCollection`.
-The relation requires the  `though` option with similar rules as `target`.
+The relation requires the `through` option with similar rules as `target`.

+> Read more about configuration collection [here](/docs/en/advanced/collections.md).

 ```php
 use Cycle\ORM\Relation\Pivoted\PivotedCollection;